krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 In Figure 2, we showed the *onset* and *reset* times of a presence density
 function.
 The interval between an onset and a reset is called the *support* of
-the PDF.
+the signal.
 Within this interval, the function is non-zero.

-As we see in Figure 3, a given PDF may have *multiple* such disjoint support
+As we see in Figure 3, a given signal may have *multiple* such disjoint support
 intervals.
 These represent non-contigous presences of the same element within the same boundary over time.
 These may correspond, to episodic behavior in the underlying domain, for example, user sessions in an e-commerce context, or